hamxabaig/hamxabaig.github.io/index.md

 ### Open Source

-I'm an author & contributer to many open source projects.
+I'm an author & contributor to many open source projects.
 I try to give back what i take from this awesome community as much as possible.
 Some of my projects i'm working on are
 - [react-unsplash-like-gallery](https://github.com/hamxabaig/react-unsplash-like-gallery)
 - [redux-api-middleware-interceptor](https://github.com/hamxabaig/redux-api-middleware-interceptor)